42eleven/kubecamp.io/content/pages/instructors.md

 ![Kostas](/img/kl.jpeg?width=250px&height=250px)

-Konstantinos Livieratos, known for his expertise in cloud software, has been intrigued by the world of technology since his early years, viewing the digital landscape as a universe of endless possibilities and discovery.
+[Konstantinos Livieratos](https://www.linkedin.com/in/konstantinoslivieratos/), or [koslib](https://twitter.com/koslib), known for his expertise in cloud software, has been intrigued by the world of technology since his early years, viewing the digital landscape as a universe of endless possibilities and discovery.

 His professional journey began as a System Administrator, where he honed his skills in server management and network security.
 His curiosity and dedication led him to diverse roles in software engineering always with a focus on blending software and infrastructure.